-The degree requirements for a Computer Science major include 15 courses in computing, 2 courses in science, 3 courses in mathematics, and 2 more courses in either science or mathematics.
-The science and mathematics requirements for a CS major are more specific than those defined in the Enchiridion.
+The degree requirements for a Computer Science (CS) major include 17 courses in computing.
+Also please note that the science and mathematics requirements for a CS major are more specific than those defined in the Enchiridion.
 In addition, a Computer Science major must fulfill the remaining core requirements of the College of Liberal Arts and Sciences.

 |CSC 1051||Algorithms and Data Structures I||(or ECE 1620)|

 |CSC 1052||Algorithms and Data Structures II||(or ECE 2620)|

 |CSC 1300||Discrete Structures|